Continuing Your Education, Your Way.

 This course provides the participant to be able to understand the innovations in the carpet industry’s recycling efforts.
 It will address sustainability and the key drivers of carpet recycling.
 This course has been approved for HSW CEU credits, by the AIA for HSW SD LU credits, and GBCI CE Hours 1.

 Contact a CRI CEU Administrator

 The following CRI member company representatives serve as CRI CEU administrators and can provide more information about when instructors will be offering these courses.
 Please click on one of the names below to contact any of these individuals via e-mail.
-Or, you may contact Pat Jennings at 706-428-2123.
+Or, you may contact CRI at 706-428-2123.